 Utah Business Dispute Attorneys

-Move quickly.
-Utah’s LLC Act (§ 48-3a) and Business Corporation Act (§ 16-10a) give you books-and-records rights, fiduciary-duty claims, and dissolution remedies.
-Demand records in writing, preserve everything, and get counsel before you’re locked out.
+Don't wait to find out how far they'll go.
+Utah's LLC Act (§ 48-3a) and Business Corporation Act (§ 16-10a) give you books-and-records rights, fiduciary-duty claims, and dissolution remedies.
+Send a written records demand, save every email and text, and talk to a lawyer before you lose access to company systems.

-Usually yes.
-The Federal Arbitration Act preempts most state-law challenges and Utah courts routinely enforce commercial arbitration clauses.
+Probably not.
+The Federal Arbitration Act preempts most state-law challenges, and Utah courts enforce commercial arbitration clauses as a matter of routine.
 Utah has also adopted the Revised Uniform Arbitration Act (Utah Code § 78B-11).
+Plan your strategy around arbitration rather than fighting the clause.

-Utah has adopted the Uniform Voidable Transactions Act (Utah Code § 25-6-101 et seq.).
-When a debtor moves assets to dodge creditors, UVTA lets you claw assets back or get a judgment against the transferee.
+Maybe not.
+Under Utah's Uniform Voidable Transactions Act (Utah Code § 25-6-101 et seq.), a debtor who shifts assets to dodge creditors can have those transfers unwound — UVTA lets you claw the assets back or take a judgment against whoever received them.

-Utah’s Post-Employment Restrictions Act (Utah Code § 34-51, the Post-Employment Restrictive Covenants Act, effective 2016) caps post-employment non-competes at 1 year.
-Broadcasting employees are excluded entirely.
-Most reasonable non-competes within the 1-year cap are enforced.
+More strictly than most states.
+The Post-Employment Restrictions Act (Utah Code § 34-51, the Post-Employment Restrictive Covenants Act, effective 2016) caps post-employment non-competes at 1 year, and broadcasting employees are excluded entirely.
+Within that 1-year window, though, reasonable non-competes are generally enforced.

 Why Do You Need a Business Dispute Attorney in Utah?